imclab/archive/README.markdown

 this.

-You can, in fact, look at the deployed version which is used as an online archive of rehearsal recordings at [howlingvibes.com/archive](www.howlingvibes.com/archive).
+You can, in fact, look at the deployed version which is used as an online archive of rehearsal recordings at [howlingvibes.com/archive](http://www.howlingvibes.com/archive).

 ## File Organisation

 The audio files are organised in a certain way.
-All single audio files are in different orders named after the day of recording.
+All single audio files are in different directories named after the day of recording.
 That's pretty much self-explanatory, but here's an example:

-`2011.07.01/01.song.mp3
+`2011.07.01/01.song.mp3\
-2011.07.01/02.song.mp3
+2011.07.01/02.song.mp3\
-2012.01.22/01.song.mp3
+2012.01.22/01.song.mp3\
 2012.01.22/02.song.mp3`

 ## Configuration